Safety Gear for Boat Maintenance

 We hate to say this, but a boatyard or boatbuilding shop can be a nasty place to work.
-Most of the great chemicals and maintenance products, designed to withstand salt water, glue components together or prevent marine life from growing on your hull are hazardous to you and me.
+Most of the chemicals and maintenance products designed to withstand salt water, glue components together, and prevent marine life from growing on your hull are hazardous to humans.
 Loud noise, organic vapors, toxic particles and liquids all present dangers to the boat owner or boatshop worker.
 Fortunately, a range of safety gear has evolved to meet this challenge.
-We all owe it to those working on our boats and to ourselves to know, make available and wear the right safety equipment.
-Briefly, here are some of the boat maintenance hazards and the proper equipment to prevent injury and exposure.
+Do-it-yourselfers—or anybody else who works on boats—should be familiar with this equipment and use it for the sake of their health.
+Briefly, here are some of the boat maintenance hazards and the proper equipment to prevent exposure and injury.

 Sanding, grinding or chipping away wood, paint or fiberglass, or spraying and mixing paint, varnish or other chemicals all create hazards to the eyes.
 Safety glasses provide security from chips and flying particles, as well as minimum quantities of dust.
 If you are operating an electric saw, scraping paint overhead or performing other jobs that may throw out small hazards, safety glasses will give minimal protection.
 Goggles provide a higher level of protection from fine dust and, depending on the type, from liquids.
 Perforated goggles, such as the 3M 91251 Impact Safety Goggles, do not protect against splashing liquids.
 91252 Splash/Impact Safety Goggles are the best choice for protection while spraying paint or other chemicals.
 A full face shield provides secondary impact protection, but should be worn with goggles when fine dust or liquids are present.